 If you are a Speech-Language Pathology dysphagia expert and would like to offer the TOR-BSST© to health professionals at your facility please register with us.
 We require that you participate in a 4-hour workshop on how to administer the TOR-BSST© training.
 This workshop will also cover details on how to implement the dysphagia screening program within your facility.
 We offer these workshops several times a year via webcast.
 For those who are located within the Greater Toronto Area, we also offer live training workshops.
 Please register for more information.

 If you are a health professional, or a dysphagia expert but not a Speech-Language Pathologist, and would like to find out how the TOR-BSST© might can be implemented in your facility, please register with us.
 Be sure to include the name of a Speech-Language Pathologist with whom you work.
 We will work with you to get the program established at your facility.

-If you have any other questions, please feel free to contact Trixie Reichardt, our Swallowing Lab Coordinator, at firstname.lastname@example.org.
+If you have any other questions, please feel free to contact the Swallowing Lab, at firstname.lastname@example.org.
 We will do our best to answer all enquiries within 7 days.

 Thank you for your interest in our work.

 Rosemary Martino, MA, MSc, PhD